SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00020_SIM-SQL_DB-Rights/index.rst

 Creating the SIM Service Account
 +++++++++++++++++++++++++++++++++++++++++++

-Open SQL Management Studio and connect to your Silver Monkey SQL DB Server.
+Open SQL Management Studio and connect to your Silver Monkey SQL DB server.
 Expand 'Security' and right click 'Login' to create a new login.

     .. image:: _static/image001.png